 The one thing I do not carry that no amount of products can make up for is organic matter.

 I don't know of many businesses that would tell you there is something more important than their products, but I do, because there is.
-And it is free!
+And the best thing is, it is plentiful and free!

 My organic fertilizers will greatly assist in creating healthy ecosystems that produce incredible plants, but the ultimate choice for sustainable health is organic matter.

 That means leave the grass clippings right where they settle.
 Rake the leaves into the gardens.
 Compost kitchen scraps and anything that you can get your hands on if you want to experience the miracle of microbial action.
-Then, check out the product categories at right.
+Then, check out the product categories on the left.

 Many of these products come in a liquid form and they often work better when applied together.
 Nutrient uptake by plants from foliar feeding with these liquids can be 8 - 20 times more efficient than from the soil and it is much more fast-acting, so it is my focus when fertilizing the lawn and garden.